-This craft can be a fun, ongoing project for the entire family.
-Not only is it nice to look at, but it’s a great way to bring the family together to discuss each day what everyone is grateful for right up to Thanksgiving.
+This fall craft can be a fun, ongoing project for the entire family.
+It comes to us from landeelu.com.
+Not only is it nice to look at, but it’s a great way to bring the family together to discuss what everyone is grateful for right up to Thanksgiving.

-Take an open frame and duct tape twine in a zig-zag pattern onto the back.
-Next, take construction paper in fall leaf colors and either draw leaves free hand, or use this pattern, and then cut the leaves out.
+Take an open frame and tape twine in a zig-zag pattern onto the back.
+Next, take construction paper in fall leaf colors and either draw leaves free hand or use one of these templates, and then cut the leaves out.

 Each day, have every family member write down a few things they are grateful for on each of the leaves.
 Hang each leaf onto the frame using clothespins.
 Place on a mantle or other high-traffic area of your home to be reminded of all the things your family is grateful for this year.

 The finished product of these turkey frames may just be cute enough to replace your real turkey as the centerpiece on Thanksgiving Day.
-Take a plain wooden frame and paint it brown.
-Once the paint is dry, use a hot glue gun to glue feathers on the back of the frame (leaving space to insert a picture) and “googly” eyes on the front for the turkey’s eyes.
+Paint a plain wooden frame brown; once the paint is dry, use a hot glue gun to glue feathers on the back of the frame (leaving space to insert a picture) and “googly” eyes on the front for the turkey’s eyes.
 Take either a yellow or red foam sheet, cut out a small triangle, and then glue that to the bottom of the frame under the glass.
 Once the glue has dried, insert your favorite holiday photo.

 Festive Fall Wreath

-Take a plain wooden frame without the glass and spray paint the frame in a color that will “pop” against your front door.
-Once the paint has dried, take your leaves, acorns or other fall foliage, the cinnamon sticks, which provide a festive fall smell, and glue them onto the frame.
+Take a plain wooden frame without the glass and spray paint the frame in a color that will pop against your front door.
+Once the paint has dried, glue the leaves, acorns or other fall foliage, the cinnamon sticks (for a festive fall smell!) onto the frame.
 This can be either in the corners or on the sides of the frame.

-Take a wooden letter (whether for your first name, last name, or whatever you’d like) and spray paint the letter with the other color of spray paint you purchased.
-After the letter is dry, glue it onto the bottom left-hand corner of the picture frame.
+Take a wooden letter (for your first name, last name, or whatever you’d like) and spray paint the letter with the other color of spray paint you purchased.
+Glue it onto the bottom left-hand corner of the picture frame once dry.

 Lastly, either staple or glue the ribbon onto the back of the frame, making a loop.
 Hang on your door and enjoy!